Exploring Children’s Rights and A.I

 Member of Children’s Parliament, age 9, Shetland

-Our latest report is a summary of the progress and findings of Stage 2 of the project and includes a detailed account of the children’s exploration of key themes in relation to children’s human rights and AI.
-Through workshops and sessions facilitated by Children’s Parliament and a range of partners, MCPs gained hands-on experience which helped them to deepen their understanding of how AI interacts with their rights and clarify their thoughts and feelings on these matters.
+Our latest report is a summary of the progress and findings of Stage 2 of the project and includes a detailed account of the children’s exploration of key themes in relation to children’s human rights and A.I.
+Through workshops and sessions facilitated by Children’s Parliament and a range of partners, MCPs gained hands-on experience which helped them to deepen their understanding of how A.I interacts with their rights and clarify their thoughts and feelings on these matters.
 This led to the development of the children’s 12 Calls to Action (see below).

 Read our Stage 2 report here: